Alert Source Discuss

 Behavior

-At the start of executing the transaction, after incrementing the sender’s nonce, for each [chain_id, address, nonce, y_parity, r, s] tuple do the following:
+For each [chain_id, address, nonce, y_parity, r, s] tuple, perform the following:

-1. Verify the chain id is either 0 or the chain’s current ID.
+1. Verify the chain ID is 0 or the ID of the current chain.

 2. Verify the nonce is less than 2**64 - 1.

-5. Verify the code of authority is either empty or already delegated.
+5. Verify the code of authority is empty or already delegated.

-7. Add PER_EMPTY_ACCOUNT_COST - PER_AUTH_BASE_COST gas to the global refund counter if authority exists in the trie.
+7. Add PER_EMPTY_ACCOUNT_COST - PER_AUTH_BASE_COST gas to the global refund counter if authority is not empty.

 9. Increase the nonce of authority by one.

-If any of the above steps fail, immediately stop processing that tuple and continue to the next tuple in the list.
-It will in the case of multiple tuples for the same authority, set the code using the address in the last valid occurrence.
+If any step above fails, immediately stop processing the tuple and continue to the next tuple in the list.
+When multiple tuples from the same authority are present, set the code using the address in the last valid occurrence.

-If transaction execution results in failure (any exceptional condition or code reverting), setting delegation designations is not rolled back.
+Note, if transaction execution results in failure (e.g. any exceptional condition or code reverting), the processed delegation indicators is not rolled back.

-In case a delegation designator points to another designator, creating a potential chain or loop of designators, clients must retrieve only the first code and then stop following the designator chain.
+In case a delegation indicator points to another delegation, creating a potential chain or loop of delegations, clients must retrieve only the first code and then stop following the delegation chain.

 Gas Costs